liuyc09/GestureRecog/README.txt

 A binary is provided in bin/ that was compiled on 02.18.2013 under OSX 10.8 with all required dependencies, no knowledge of whether this works on other systems.

+Otherwise, if you have both OpenCV2 and QT Creator, simply import into Creator and run from there.
+If you have QT 4.8 you can also use the .pro file to compile from the command line. ***More to Follow***